windhamdavid/til/notes/health/health.md

 ## Log

+- 24/12/07 - hip injury ( IT band muscles / labral ) likely related to playing [tennis](/notes/play/tennis) - need to consider a more wholistic and low impact regular excersize routine like walking, swimming, pilates, & yoga.
 - 23/12/17 - added a [Diet](/notes/health/diet) log.
 - 23/12/17 - added a ^ sleep log.
 - 23/12/17 - bout that time of year to start thinking about losing weight so I spent some time this morning converting my health status downloads to a decent format and I figured I'd update this page and figure out a way to keep them in sync.